-Figure 3.1: Typical Stewart platform cubic architectures. (a) (b)
+Figure 3.1: Typical Stewart platform cubic architectures in which struts' length is similar to the cube edges's length (a) or is taking just a portion of the edge (b).

 Several advantageous properties attributed to the cubic configuration have contributed to its widespread adoption [2], [13], [18]: simplified kinematics relationships and dynamical analysis [2]; uniform stiffness in all directions [17]; uniform mobility [37, chapt.8.5.2]; and minimization of the cross coupling between actuators and sensors in different struts [18].
 This minimization is attributed to the fact that the struts are orthogonal to each other, and is said to facilitate collocated sensor-actuator control system design, i.e., the implementation of decentralized control [2], [7].